VismayaM-2003/packages-yaml/README.md

           repository_url: https://upload.pypi.org/legacy/

 ```
 Uses the pypa/gh-action-pypi-publish GitHub Action to publish the distribution to PyPI.
 The action requires a username and password.
 In this case, the username is __token__, and the password is retrieved from GitHub Secrets (secrets.API_TOKEN).
-The repository_url is commented out, but it typically points to the PyPI repository.
+The repository_url points to the PyPI repository.

 ## SETUP